Medical Research

 Beyond our internal research initiatives, Union Hospital has also forged close partnerships with different research experts from academic institutions, e.g. the Chinese University of Hong Kong (CUHK), to carry out different researches.
 Through clinical practice and scientific research, we are driving medical advancement and continuously elevating the standard of patient care.

-Current Research Initiatives
+Current Research Initiatives and Selected Research Outcomes

 No.Ethics Committee Ref No.Application DateApproval DateResearch Study TitlePrincipal InvestigatorAffiliation

 3EC02416/06/202127/07/2021Fertility and pregnancy outcomes for patients with cervical insufficiency managed with various treatmentsDr.
-HUI Shuk Yi AnnieDepartment of O&G, CUHK
+HUI Shuk Yi AnnieDepartment of Obstetrics and Gynaecology, the Chinese University of Hong Kong

-4EC02516/06/202127/07/2021Ultrasound-guided manual vacuum aspiration (USG-MVA)Dr. CHUNG Pui Wah JacquelineDepartment of O&G, CUHK
+4EC02516/06/202127/07/2021Ultrasound-guided manual vacuum aspiration (USG-MVA)Dr. CHUNG Pui Wah JacquelineDepartment of Obstetrics and Gynaecology, the Chinese University of Hong Kong

 5EC02801/04/202222/06/2022Whole genome sequencing study of idiopathic recurrent miscarriage couples and their abortusesProf.
-CHOY Kwong WaiDepartment of O&G, CUHK
+CHOY Kwong WaiDepartment of Obstetrics and Gynaecology, the Chinese University of Hong Kong

 Icon Back To Top